 - Glide: There’s nothing much we can complain here, the ROG Sica glides smoothly on both cloth mat and hard mat.

 - Grip: The grip is pretty good in overall but it’s more preferable for claw grip users compared to palm grip users, due to its smaller size.

 - Weight: We consider the ROG Sica as a lightweight gaming mouse and it’ll do well for users who requires fast movements and doesn’t want any hindrance from the additional weight of the mouse itself.

-Performance wise, the ROG Sica is able to fulfill most of our needs with a wide range of selection in terms of DPI preferences, all thanks to the Avago 3310 optical sensor used.
-While we’re not really a big fan of small sized ambidextrous gaming mouse, the solder-free switch replacement design makes it a gaming mouse worthy to consider for the long run.
+Performance-wise, the ROG Sica is able to fulfill most of our needs with a wide range of selection in terms of DPI preferences, all thanks to the Avago 3310 optical sensor used.
+While we’re not really a big fan of a small-sized ambidextrous gaming mouse, the solder-free switch replacement design makes it a gaming mouse worthy to consider for the long run.

 The ROG Armory is a pretty decent software that is very easy to use, but there’s still something that bothers us – we’re a little picky when it comes to the software.
-While using the ROG Armory, we’ve noticed that some windows always stays on a fixed position and cannot be re-positioned no matter how hard you try.
-Not entirely mind boggling but ASUS might want to look into this matter as it does affect the overall user experience in a negative way.
+While using the ROG Armory, we’ve noticed that some windows always stay in a fixed position and cannot be re-positioned no matter how hard you try.
+Not entirely mind-boggling but ASUS might want to look into this matter as it does affect the overall user experience in a negative way.

 So here’s the question: is the ASUS ROG Sica worth the money?
 Well, it’s not that often for one to pay RM149 for a budget gaming mouse that allows you to replace broken switch this easily.
 While there are quite some features that we think shouldn’t be left out in the first place, but the ASUS ROG Sica is still a budget gaming mouse that is worthy to consider for the long run.